benmiller314/dsam2024fall/plans/week-01.md

 <details><summary>EXT: another framework</summary>
 <p>Lev Manovich, in <em>The Language of New Media</em>, proposes five "principles of new media," or essential features that shape how digital media behave:</p>
 <ul>
-    <li>numerical representation: new media objects can be described or manipulated mathematically</li>
+    <li><strong>numerical representation:</strong> new media objects can be described or manipulated mathematically</li>
-    <li>modularity: new media objects are composed of independent elements that can separated or acted on independently</li>
+    <li><strong>modularity:</strong> new media objects are composed of independent elements that can separated or acted on independently</li>
-    <li>automation: actions on new media objects can be performed by other new media objects, seemingly without direct human action, allowing humans to "collaborate with the machine"</li>
+    <li><strong>automation:</strong> actions on new media objects can be performed by other new media objects, seemingly without direct human action, allowing humans to "collaborate with the machine"</li>
-    <li>variability: new media objects have no fixed form, but maintain their identity through changing representations</li>
+    <li><strong>variability:</strong> new media objects have no fixed form, but maintain their identity through changing representations</li>
-    <li>transcoding: we understand culture through the lens of computers, and computers through the lens of culture</li>
+    <li><strong>transcoding:</strong> we understand culture through the lens of computers, and computers through the lens of culture</li>
 </ul>

 <div class="alert alert-success">Where do these new terms map neatly onto Murray's, and where do they highlight something else?
 What affordances follow from these principle features?
 What questions do they raise?